 For this 2018 report, information on individual publications in the database has been cross-referenced with at least four sources.
 It includes statistics gleaned from two industry databases: Editor & Publisher DataBook (published 2004-2017) and E&P data accessed online for the years 2016-2018, as well as proprietary information collected and provided by the consulting firm BIA/Kelsey for the years 2004 and 2014.
 Researchers then verified these data with information obtained from 55 state, regional and national press associations and our own extensive independent online research, as well as interviews with staff at individual papers, when available.
 We have supplemented newspaper data with information from other industry sources, such as the Local Independent Online News (LION) association, the Alliance for Community Media (ACM), and the Pew Research Center.
 Layers of demographic, political and economic data from government sources were also added to the database.
 By visiting this website – usnewsdeserts.com– and using the interactive maps, researchers, as well as interested citizens, can drill down to the county level in all 50 states and compare how communities across the country have been affected by the closing of local newspapers.

-Our database tracks the fate of the country’s newspapers in recent years because newspapers have historically been the prime source of news and information that guides local decision-making of residents and government officials in most communities.
+Our database tracks the fate of the country’s newspapers in recent years because newspapers have historically been the prime source of news and information that guides decision-making of residents and government officials in most communities on important local issues such as education, elections and the environment (to name but a few).
 Our research is concerned with identifying local newspapers that provide public-service journalism.
 Do they, for example, cover local government meetings?
-For our 2018 report, we intentionally excluded from our proprietary database shoppers, newsletters, specialty publications, advertising inserts and some zoned editions with very little locally produced public service journalism - even if they were identified as newspapers in other databases.
-This report does not attempt to assess the quality and quantity of news generated by all existing local news outlets, including not only newspapers, but also television and radio stations, as well as any online sites.
-This would require in-depth analysis of the content produced and distributed by these outlets.
-We recommend this as an additional research step to anyone seeking to determine the health of the local news ecosystem in a specific community.
+Or do they provide coverage on any of the eight topics identified by the Federal Communications Commission as being “critical information needs?”
+For our 2018 report, we intentionally excluded from our proprietary database shoppers, newsletters, specialty publications, advertising inserts and some zoned editions that produced minimal public service journalism - even if they were identified as “newspapers” in other databases.
+This report does not attempt to assess the quality of news generated by local news outlets, which would require in-depth analysis of the content produced and distributed in a community.
+We recommend this as an additional research step to anyone seeking to determine the health of the local news ecosystem in a specific region.

 Since this is one of the most comprehensive and up-to-date databases on newspapers, we make every effort to share it with serious academic and industry researchers who are pursuing related or relevant topics.
 If you would like access to our newspaper database, please click here to fill out a request form.